 Some of our favorite activities during Fall include eating and drinking outside at fantastic restaurants and breweries, exploring nature trails, getting out on the lakes, picnics in parks, and picking pumpkins.

 It seems like every year the leaf-peeping season gets shorter and it’s harder to know when it will start and end.
 But unlike having to plan a road trip to New England and time it perfectly, if you live in Raleigh like us you are already here and can act quickly!

 Whilst fall in the Triangle area isn’t quite like in the North Carolina Mountains, there are still some great spots to take it all in.

-When it comes to fall foliage, typically the most vibrant colors are near the water, and some of the best spots to explore include:
+When it comes to fall foliage in Raleigh, typically the most vibrant colors are near the water, and some of the best spots to explore include: